novafacing/nixosrc/README.md

 To add a _global_ node dependency, just add it to `modules/packages/node/node-packages.json` and run `node2nix -i node-packages.json` in `modules/packages/node`.

 A token for github with only notifications permission is expected at `nixos/nixos-personal/github_...etc` You can just remove that expectation from the config for i3 at `modules/home/i3.nix` in the status command option.

+To make a windows installer disk, use gparted to format the USB and create a GPT partition scheme.
+Then, create a single partition formatted as NTFS.
+Run `sudo woeusb` and click File->Show All Drives.
+Click NTFS in WoeUSB and a windows ISO. and click install.
+Done :) This isn't really a nixos thing but since this is my main OS notes why not ;)